 1/2 cup dry red wine or 1/3 cup apple cider (no added sugar)

-2 cans (14 oz each) diced tomatoes (no added sugar, low sodium)
+2 cans (14 oz each) of diced tomatoes (no added sugar, low sodium)

 1 cup beef or vegetable stock (no added sugar, low sodium)

-2 cans (15 oz each) beans – choose any black, red, white, pinto (low sodium, no added sugar)
+2 cans (15 oz each) of beans – choose any black, red, white, or pinto (low sodium, no added sugar)

 1 medium turnip, peeled, diced